 Temporary, minor, and short-term disturbance to uplands in the project area are anticipated due to the removal of septic tanks and installation of sewer pipes in the project area.
 Construction activities include installation of sewer line extension to residential properties within existing rights-of-way.
 Construction activities are limited to the Lighthouse Estates subdivision and do not include in-water activities.
 No adverse impacts to habitats, fish and wildlife, or listed species are expected.
 The project would provide long-term beneficial impacts to estuarine and marine species in St. George Sound and Apalachicola Bay due to the decrease in effluent discharge to St. George Sound resulting from replacement of existing septic tanks with connected sewer lines and subsequent water treatment.
-The FL TIG has begun coordinating with the relevant regulatory agencies related to potential impacts to protected species and habitats.

-Adjacent coastal waters are critical habitat for the Gulf sturgeon and loggerhead sea turtle, however, no construction activities would be conducted within those habitats.
+Adjacent coastal waters are critical habitat for the Gulf sturgeon and loggerhead sea turtle; however, no construction activities would be conducted within those habitats.